darraghoriordan/darragh-oriordan-com/src/pages/2019/06/16/katalon-cookie-authentication/index.md

 We will log in to the regular web site.
 We will copy the cookies in to a global variable.
 We will reuse those cookies in subsequent API test cases.

-We need to create a new browser driven test to get the authentication cookie but first we need the objects that the test case will use.
+We need to create a new browser driven tes t to get the authentication cookie but first we need the objects that the test case will use.

 ## Create the objects you need